What PPC manufacturer would you recommend?

 Some PPC manufacturers will try to sell you a trailer along with the unit.
 Sometimes it can be a good deal, but sometimes it is lost money.

-Let’s focus on the upscale purchase, since flat bed trailers are pretty self-explanatory.
-For an enclosed trailer holding the biggest 2-seat units (the Powrachute Airwolf holds that distinction as of this writing), you’re going to need a minimum open floor space of 121” long by 81” wide between the wheel wells, and a minimum rear door opening height of 92” to fully clear the prop ring.
-Realize that, if you opt for a shorter door height, you’ll have to tip the unit back or build a special loading ramp to clear the prop ring every time you load and unload it, which is a pain, especially if you are considering using a winch to assist in the operation.
+Let’s focus on the upscale purchase, since flatbed trailers are pretty self-explanatory.
+If we consider an enclosed trailer holding the biggest 2-seat units (the Powrachute Airwolf apparently holds that distinction as of this writing), you’re going to need a minimum open floor space of 121” long by 81” wide between the wheel wells, and a minimum rear door opening height of 92” to fully clear the prop ring.
+Realize that, if you opt for the cheaper traditional/off-the-shelf door height, you’ll have to tip the unit back or build a special loading ramp to clear the prop ring every time you load and unload it, which is a pain, and especially if you are considering using a winch to assist in loading operations.

 Beyond that, the trailer elements are up to you, and like PPC manufacturers we are loathe to specify one manufacturer over another.
 Ask around, look around.
 Don’t be pressured by the PPC manufacturer.
 Not all trailers are alike, and some trailer brands have much higher fit and finish than others.
+Get a list of all of the available options, because retrofitting may not be possible or will be more expensive later on.
 Trailers have to withstand the rigors of travel and function as a portable hanger, so you’ll want to make sure they are strong and reliable.
 This isn’t a place to be cheap, especially when it’s protecting a more expensive PPC variant.

 A few other thoughts:

 - What else will you want to haul?
 You would be surprised how many people will originally buy a trailer just big enough to squeeze in the PPC, but then inevitably upgrade to a longer unit (20’ or more) in just a year or two.
-The reason is that you realize, while traveling, you may also want to bring along your side-by-side, ATV, motorcycle, canoes/kayaks, camping gear, etc., not to mention fuel, spare parts, tools, etc. for maintaining the PPC itself.
+The reason is that you realize, while traveling to that fly-in, you may also want to bring along your side-by-side, ATV, motorcycle, canoes/kayaks, camping gear, etc., not to mention fuel, spare parts, tools, etc. for maintaining the PPC itself.